LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 </figcaption>
 </figure>

-While this approach may seem very simple to set up at first sight, which also makes it easily _discoverable_,
+The advantages of this approach is that it is very simple to set up, and it is easily _discoverable_.
-<span class="comment" data-author="RV">Not really a consequence: simple setup doesn't mean simple consumption/discovery.</span>
-it has some significant disadvantages.
+However, it has some significant disadvantages.
 For one, as each response type requires a separate RDF type, and clients need explicit support for a potentially huge number of types.
-<span class="comment" data-author="RV">Something about subtypes here too.</span>
-it has some significant disadvantages.
 Instead of small functional building blocks that can be reused, service providers would have to define new types for each interface that offers different functionality.
-<span class="comment" data-author="RV">I'd make the comparison to MIME types here, with the difference that RDF types can have explicit subclasses (which are just a convention with MIME types), and potentially combinations.</span>
+As opposed to indirect hierarchical types as is the case with [MIME types](cite:citesAsAuthority mimetypes), RDF enables more explicit basic composition of types by attaching multiple RDF types and RDF subclassing.

 ### SHACL Shapes
 {:#approach-shacl}

-While the SHACL vocabulary is primarily used for defining shape constraints, we can also use SHACL to describe the shape of our responses.
+The SHACL vocabulary is primarily used for defining shape constraints to validate RDF graphs against.
+Instead of using it for validation, we can use SHACL to just describe the shape of our responses.
-<span class="comment" data-author="RV">Isn't that the same?
-I.e., a constraint on a response?</span>
 In our TPF use case, we could make our search form a parameterizable shape, and declare the triple pattern query as a [SPARQL](cite:citesAsAuthority spec:sparqllang) `SELECT` query, as shown in [](#approach-shacl).